ssk-d/fireflutter/README.md

 - Visit [register branch of sample app](https://github.com/thruthesky/fireflutter_sample_app/tree/register) for registration sample code.

+- When user registers, public data document will be created under `/meta/user/public/{uid}`.

 - You can add some extra public data like below.
   - User's information is private and is not available for other.
   - User's public data is open to the world.
 But it can only be updated by the user.